pablerass/pablerass.github.io/_posts/2016-02-04-rock-paper-scissors-lizard-spock-planning.md

 ### What

-The final estimation where concreted after a minimal discussion about them.
-Because this estimations can not be accurate, consensus was easily obtained.
+Because this kind of estimations can not be accurate, consensus was easily obtained.
+The final ones where concreted after a minimal discussion about them.

 Of course, this method uses a limited set of values and maybe it will not fit everyone needs.
 In our case, we rarely have more than eight points for a history.
-Anyway, add some new gestures or change these for a less freak ones do not seems like a complicated task.
+Anyway, to add some new gestures or to change these for a less freak ones do not seem like a complicated task.

 **Sidenote** - The diagram is *hotlinked* from